-21. Exercise of rights conferred by this Part 4
+21. Exercise of rights conferred by this Part

-- (1) Any registered trade union may notify an employer in writing that it seeks to exercise one or more of the rights conferred by this Part in a workplace. - (2) The notice referred to in subsection (1) must be accompanied by a certified copy of the trade unions certificate of registration and must specify- - (a) the workplace in respect of which the trade union seeks to exercise the rights; - (b) the representativeness of the trade union in that workplace, and the facts relied upon to demonstrate that it is a representative trade union; and - (c) the rights that the trade union seeks to exercise and the manner in which it seeks to exercise those rights. - (3) Within 30 days of receiving the notice, the employer must meet the registered trade union and endeavour to conclude a collective agreement as to the manner in which the trade union will exercise the rights in respect of that workplace. - (4) If a collective agreement is not concluded, either the registered trade union or the employer may refer the dispute in writing to the Commission. - (5) The party who refers the dispute to the Commission must satisfy it that a copy of the referral has been served on the other party to the dispute. - (6) The Commission must appoint a commissioner to attempt to resolve the dispute through conciliation. - (7) If the dispute remains unresolved, either party to the dispute may request that the dispute be resolved through arbitration. - (8) If the unresolved dispute is about whether or not the registered trade union is a representative trade union, the commissioner- - (a) must seek - (i) to minimise the proliferation of trade union representation in a single workplace and, where possible, to encourage a system of a representative trade union in a workplace; and - (ii) to minimise the financial and administrative burden of requiring an employer to grant organisational rights to more than one registered trade union; - (b) must consider- - (i) the nature of the workplace;
+- See flow diagram 2 in Schedule 4. - (1) Any registered trade union may notify an employer in writing that it seeks to exercise one or more of the rights conferred by this Part in a workplace. - (2) The notice referred to in subsection (1) must be accompanied by a certified copy of the trade union's certificate of registration and must specify- - (a) the workplace in respect of which the trade union seeks to exercise the rights; - (b) the representativeness of the trade union in that workplace, and the facts relied upon to demonstrate that it is a representative trade union; and - (c) the rights that the trade union seeks to exercise and the manner in which it seeks to exercise those rights. - (3) Within 30 days of receiving the notice, the employer must meet the registered trade union and endeavour to conclude a collective agreement as to the manner in which the trade union will exercise the rights in respect of that workplace.

+- (4) If a collective agreement is not concluded, either the registered trade union or the employer may refer the dispute in writing to the Commission. - (5) The party who refers the dispute to the Commission must satisfy it that a copy of the referral has been served on the other party to the dispute. - (6) The Commission must appoint a commissioner to attempt to resolve the dispute through conciliation. - (7) If the dispute remains unresolved, either party to the dispute may request that the dispute may request that the dispute be resolved through arbitration. - (8) If the unresolved dispute is about whether or not the registered trade union is a representative trade union, the commissioner- - (a) must seek- - to minimise the proliferation of trade union representation in a single workplace and, where possible, to encourage a system of a representative trade union in a workplace; and - (ii) to minimise the financial and administrative burden of requiring an employer to grant organisational rights to more than one registered trade union; - (b) must consider- - (i) the nature of the workplace; - (ii) the nature of the one or more organisational rights that the registered trade union seeks to exercise; - (iii) the nature of the sector in which the workplace is situated;